Born: December 31, 1875

 In 1897, Babe was an All-American again.
 In those early years of football, his name was mentioned in the same breath as Truxton Hare and Pudge Heffelfinger when the game’s all-time great blockers were being compared.
 Unlike these brutes, Babe also had the skills to play quarterback.

 Babe was much sought after by the “pro” teams in the area.
-He played for pay as a member of the Greensburg Athletic Association, and also participated in the first pro football All-Star Game, in 1898.
+He played for pay as a member of the Greensburg Athletic Association, a powerhouse club operating in the western part of the state.
+One of the players he blocked for was a fullback out of Bucknell named Christy Mathewson.
+Babe also participated in the first pro football All-Star Game, in 1898.

 Like most college men, Babe eventually quit football and went into business.
-He took his Civil Engineering degree into the nascent automotive industry and eventually became the president of a tire company.
+He took his Civil Engineering degree into the nascent automotive industry and for many years ran Ozerman Tire Company, which i still in business.
 Babe died in 1933, at the age of 57.